ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 ### Exception Handling

 You should wrap any boto call in a try block.
-If an exception is thrown, it is up to you decide how to handle it but usually calling fail_json with the error message will suffice.
+If an exception is thrown, it is up to you decide how to handle it but usually calling fail_json with the error or helpful message and traceback will suffice.

 #### boto